Alfresco/docs-alfresco/identity-service/1.6/tutorial/sso/ldap.md

 ## Prerequisites

-The following are the prerequisites needed to configure SSO with SAML:
+The following are the prerequisites needed to configure SSO with LDAP:

-* The [correct product versions]({% link identity-service/latest/support/index.md %}) of the Alfresco software you are using.
+* The [correct product versions]({% link identity-service/1.6/support/index.md %}) of the Alfresco software you are using.
 * The Identity Service is installed.
 * The SAML Module for Content Services 1.2 is installed into Alfresco Content Services.
-* A SAML identity provider
-* An LDAP directory
+* An LDAP directory.
-* Administrator access to all systems
+* Administrator access to all systems.

 ## Configuration

-There are fifteen steps to configuring SSO using a SAML identity provider with Alfresco products.
+There are thirteen steps to configuring SSO using an LDAP directory with Alfresco products.
 The following are the host names used as examples throughout the configuration:

 * Alfresco Content Services: `repo.example.com`
 * Alfresco Share: `share.example.com`